Kaibutsu: Background and release

 On November 5, 2020, it was announced that Yoasobi would perform the opening theme for the second season of the anime television series Beastars, titled "Kaibutsu".
 The TV-size version was previewed in the trailer released the same day.
 The song was based on the short story Jibun no Mune ni Jibun no Mimi o Oshi Atete (自分の胸に自分の耳を押し当てて), written by Paru Itagaki, who also wrote and illustrated the manga.

 "Kaibutsu" was released to digital music and streaming platforms January 6, 2021.
 The song was released as a double A-side CD single, together with "Yasashii Suisei" on March 24.
 The single came in 2 versions: limited edition (anime edition) and fan club limited edition for members of "Club Yoasobi", Yoasobi's official fan club website.
-Both versions included the original songs, TV size version songs, and non-credit opening and ending video from Beastars.
+Both versions included the original songs, TV-size version songs, and non-credit opening and ending video from Beastars.
 The fan club limited edition also included the acoustic session of "Tabun" and "Ano Yume o Nazotte".
 Later, the song was included on their second EP The Book 2, released on December 1.

-Yoasobi announced to release the English version of "Kaibutsu", titled "Monster" on July 30, alongside the accompanying music video, and aired the full song for the first time on their radio show Yoasobi's All Night Nippon X on July 27.
+Yoasobi announced the release of the English version of "Kaibutsu", titled "Monster", on July 30, alongside the accompanying music video, and aired the full song for the first time on their radio show Yoasobi's All Night Nippon X on July 27.
 It is the duo's third English song after "Into the Night, and "RGB".
-Later, the song was included on the duo's first English-language EP E-Side, release on November 12.
+Later, the song was included on the duo's first English-language EP E-Side, released on November 12.

 Lyrics and composition

 "Kaibutsu" is an upbeat fast-paced song with a catchy chorus, tells about a carnivore trying to coexist with herbivores in a cruel world.
 Although this idea is unrealistic, it still protects the herbivore.
 To adhere to its ideals, it decides to become strong and confront the whole world.
-The song is in the key of A-flat minor on the verses and break, C-sharp minor on the first chorus, D-flat major on the bridge and in D minor in the final chorus, and is at 170 beats per minute with a running time of 3 minutes and 26 seconds.
+The song is in the key of G minor on the verses and break, E major on the first chorus, D major on the bridge and in F major in the final chorus, and is at 170 beats per minute with a running time of 3 minutes and 26 seconds.